bashfx/fx-sync/README.md

 # Xsync

-## Bash
+## Bash 3.2+ Script
- XSYNC(3) bash utility for spawning rsync with an fswatch listener.
+ XSYNC(3) bash sync manager using fswatch + rsync.
+Uses config file to spawn rsync tasks.
 Pretty janky but works.
-Temporary home untiL I move into its final @basfx/fx-xsync home.
+Temporary home until I move into its final @basfx/fx-xsync home.

 ## Note
  Please note that this is only been tested on latest mac os and may not work on other linux systems (atm) for things like sed that